 Featured Images to the Side

-Magazine Style Featured Images
+Magazine Style Images

-If your website’s content centers around images then its probably best to go with a Pinterest-style theme complete with an image intensive, magazine-style blog homepage layout.
-Our Ink Blog theme does just that with different sized featured images displayed as post thumbnails on the homepage.
+If your website’s content centers around images then it’s probably best to go with a Pinterest-style theme complete with an image-intensive, magazine-style blog homepage layout.
+Our Ink Blog theme does just that with different-sized featured images displayed as post thumbnails on the homepage.

-To resolve this issue, most webmasters add custom code to the theme’s files or opt for a plugin to add the featured image.
+To resolve this issue, most webmasters add custom code to the theme’s files.
+Or opt for a plugin to add the featured image.
 Default Featured Image and Quick Featured Images are both great options for adding featured images.

 How to Add Featured Images in WordPress

-By now you know what a featured image is and why it’s important to blog posts and your WordPress website, in general.
+By now you know what a featured image is and why it’s important to blog posts and your WordPress website.
+In general.
 In this section, we’ll walk you through a quick tutorial on how to add featured images in WordPress.